 We believe that young learners are capable of constructing their own learning with facilitation and guidance.
 Through a balanced approach to learning, our students are resilient, confident, creative and adaptive.

-From next academic year, UNIS Hanoi will deliver an Early Years programme that will transform your child’s learning experience.
-Grounded in sound pedagogy, the new Early Years programme will bring three and four year olds together, in one classroom, while offering a more personalized learning experience.
+UNIS Hanoi's Early Years programme transforms a child’s learning experience.
+Grounded in sound pedagogy, it brings three and four year olds together, in one classroom, while offering a more personalised learning experience.

 “There are many known benefits to multi-age classrooms, especially for three and four year olds” explains Nitasha Crishna, UNIS Hanoi’s Elementary School Deputy Principal, responsible for Lower Elementary.
 She continued, “One of the benefits in an Early Years classroom is for children to ‘model’ each other; the younger children look up to the older children.
 They watch what their older classmates are doing and model their behaviour and thinking.
 The older children benefit by finding their voice and their leadership skills.”

 The Upper Elementary School

 In our Upper Elementary School, students in Grade 2 (age 7) to Grade 5 (age 10), build on the foundational experiences and skills.
 We continue to nurture your child’s natural curiosity and desire to make sense of the world around them.
 We do this through a variety of ways, but at the core, we believe in providing an environment and authentic learning experiences that aim to inspire and empower each student to fully engage in their own learning.

 The International Baccalaureate (IB) Primary Years Programme (PYP) is a concept-based, inquiry-driven framework where students are involved in their learning at deep levels.
 Students are given opportunities to explore, analyse, question, think, problem solve, and create meaning.
 We deliver our curriculum in a trans-disciplinary and interconnected way, helping students to see relationships between what they are learning and the world around them.